yukichigai/yyc2swp/README.md

 -fn (OPTIONAL): Font name to use in generated subtitles.
 Spaces in the name must be replaced with underscore (_) e.g. \"Courier_Prime\" for Courier Prime.
 Not used by E608, G608, and SMPTE-TT.
 (DEFAULT: Courier_New)

 -fs (OPTIONAL): Font size to use in generated subtitles.
 Non-numeric values are allowed but may produce undesired results.
 Value is in points (pt).
 Value reduced to 80% for STL subtitles.
 Not used by E608, G608, SMPTE-TT, TTML.
 (DEFAULT: 30)

+-nobold (OPTIONAL): Text in generated subtitles will normal font weight instead of bold.
+Not used by E608, G608, QuickTime, and STL.
+(DEFAULT: off/bold text enabled)

 NOTE: outfile argument is optional (name.scc/g608/e608 -> name.ass).
 Format is controlled by outfile suffix: .ass Advanced SubStation (default), .ccd SCC Disassembly (SCC input only), .e608 Extended Grid 608, .g608 Grid 608, .qt.txt QuickTime Caption, .smi/.sami SAMI, .ssa SubStation Alpha, .stl Spruce Technologies Language, .ttml/.dfxp Timed Text Markup Language, .ttxt GPAC Timed Text, .vtt WebVTT, or .xml SMPTE-TT.